chyok/ten-drops/README.md

 # ten-drops
-A ten drops game written in pygame.
+A ten drops game written in pygame-ce.